vikramriyer/Data_Wrangling_Cleaning_of_OpenStreetMap_using_MySQL/README.md

 ### Why I chose Pune?
 1. Staying here since 3 years, hence would be easier to spot trivial errors
-2. Though this would not be the case always, it's better to familiarize with known set of data
+2. Though this would not be the case always, it's better to start with familiar set of data

 ### What all points will be covered?
-1. Cleaning data
+1. Cleaning/Auditing data
-2. Making data available into a Database.
-I have mysql which is a Relational database
+2. Transforming osm data to fit any database schema.
+I am using mysql which is a Relational database
-3. Querying the database to get insights
+3. Querying the database to draw insights

 ### What all Softwares/Technologies did I use?
 - mysql